-Don't banks want to get rid their foreclosures?
-Aren't they happy to get an offer, especially a full-price offer on a bank-owned home?
-The reality is this is not always the case.
+Don't banks want to get rid of their foreclosures?
+Aren't they happy to get an offer, especially a full-price one on a bank-owned home?
+The reality is that this is not always the case.

-Plus, let's face it, banks want the buyer to be committed to the purchase and follow through on closing.
+Plus, let's face it.
+Banks want buyers to be committed to their purchase and to follow through on closing.
 If the bank has reason to believe the buyer is playing games, the bank will reject the purchase offer.

 Mortgage underwriters may turn down a loan from an otherwise qualified buyer if the property requires too much work to meet health and safety codes.
 A conventional buyer's offer with 20 percent down, however, will typically beat out an offer from a buyer obtaining a Federal Housing Administration (FHA) loan.

 FHA buyers might back away from buying the bank repo if the appraisal calls for conditions.
-While it is true that FHA appraiser guidelines have relaxed since 2006, foreclosed homes that are older may require too many repairs.
-Appraisers will note missing bathroom toilets and sinks, peeling paint on pre-1978 homes, inoperable or missing kitchen appliances such as a stove.
+While FHA appraiser guidelines have relaxed since 2006, foreclosed homes that are older may require too many repairs.
+Appraisers will note missing bathroom toilets and sinks, peeling paint on pre-1978 homes, and inoperable or missing kitchen appliances such as a stove.

-Buyers with all cash are REO lenders' favorite purchasers.
+Buyers with cash are REO lenders' favorite purchasers.
 A list-price all-cash offer will beat out a conventional offer, even if the conventional offer is above list price.
 If the listing's conditions state "cash buyers only," it is unlikely the bank will consider an offer from any buyer who is relying on financing.
-Buyers should be prepared to show proof of funds in case the bank requires it, which rules out obtaining a refinance.
-Cash is king in this market for a number of reasons:

-- No Loan Funding Contingency: REO lenders with cash buyers don't have to worry about the transaction closing.
+REO lenders with cash buyers don't have to worry about the transaction closing.
 Lenders often deny loans for pre-qualified buyers because the buyers' qualifications sometimes change upon further scrutiny.
-Maybe the buyer wasn't fully employed in the same occupation for the past two years, perhaps financial situations were altered prior to closing such as the buyer purchasing a new car or worse, maybe the buyer was unwittingly a victim of identity theft.
+Maybe the buyer wasn't fully employed in the same occupation for the past two years, or financial situations were altered prior to closing, such as the buyer purchasing a new car.
+Or worse, maybe the buyer was unwittingly a victim of identity theft.